WSDSB-hub/EmbodiedVision/README.md

 The system uses a heterogeneous computing architecture.
 The laptop handles all AI inference — YOLO object detection and MiDaS depth estimation — because these models require computational resources far beyond what a microcontroller can provide.
 The STM32 handles real-time motor control — reading encoder pulses, computing PID output, and updating PWM duty cycles at a strict 100 Hz interval — because this task requires deterministic timing that a general-purpose OS cannot guarantee.

 The two processors communicate over Bluetooth.
-The laptop sends single ASCII characters (`'w'`, `'a'`, `'d'`, `'s'`, space) that the STM32 parses as motion commands.
+The laptop sends single ASCII characters (‘w’, ‘a’, ‘d’, ‘s’, space) that the STM32 parses as motion commands.
 This simple protocol keeps the firmware minimal and reliable.

 <img src="System Architecture.drawio.png"/>